Class variable: C++

-In this C++ example, the class variable Request::count is incremented on each call to the constructor, so that Request::count always holds the number of Requests that have been constructed, and each new Request object is given a number in sequential order.
-Since count is a class variable, there is only one object Request::count; in contrast, each Request object contains its own distinct number field.
+In this C++ example, the class variable Order::nextId is incremented on each call to the constructor, so that Order::nextId always holds the number of Orders that have been constructed, and each new Order object is given a number in sequential order.
+Since nextId is a class variable, there is only one object Order::nextId; in contrast, each Order object contains its own distinct id field.

-Also note that the variable Request::count is initialized only once.
+Also note that the variable Order::nextId is initialized only once (as inline static, it is initialized inside the class; prior to C++17, it was only static and had to be initialized outside the class).

+A class with static members that are instances of itself must provide the definitions outside the class.
+Trying to use declare an instance of a class as a static member of itself fails as no definition of an object may be an incomplete type, which the class is incomplete until it is closed.